 top of page

-How to Teach Addition to Reception and Year 1
+The Definitive Guide to Teaching Addition to Reception and Year 1

 Whether you're a teacher or a parent, it's important to teach addition in a way that's engaging and easy to understand.
 Initially, children should work with small numbers and learn to confidently add within 5.
 They will then progress to addition within 10 and then addition within 20.
 There's no need to rush your child into working with larger numbers!
 Here are the expectations...